 Constitution and purpose

 a.
 The Committee shall be comprised of at least three, and not more than four, independent non-executive directors, appointed by the Board.
 A quorum shall be two members.
+In the absence of the Committee Chair, the remaining members present shall select one of themselves to Chair the meeting, provided such individual is independent.

 c.
 At least one member of the Committee should at any time have recent relevant financial experience in relation to the Duties of the Committee, having competence in accounting and/or auditing (FCA DTR7:7.1.1).